 The first thing you notice as you walk around the clubhouse to the first tee (aside from the famous sign), is the sense of grandeur this course has.
 Everything feels, big, hard, and larger than life.

-The first hole is all right there, you can see the fairway, you can see the green around the sharp dogleg left (or at least you can from the tee).
+The first hole is all right there, you can see the fairway, you can see the green around the sharp dogleg right (or at least you can from the tee).
 To get to past the dogleg you’ve gotta really bomb it, otherwise the trees on your right are going to give you some trouble.

 As a side note, I may have completely topped my tee shot into the rough halfway down the hill.
 Quite possibly my worst opening drive on any top 100 course.